pablog86/aci-contractchecker/README.md

 ### Get all zoning rules in the leaf

-Get the zoning rules in the desired leaf using the APIC APIs.
+Get the zoning rules in the desired leaf using the APIC APIs, and orders it by priority.

 :computer: Example for pod-1 node-102:
 ```text